Frijol/climate-change/GLOSSARY.md

 ## declining block rates
 The more you buy, the cheaper the price per unit

+## decoupling plus
+a policy designed to incentivize utilities to promote energy efficiency whereby hitting specific per capita energy use decreases is tied to utilities' right to raise rates

 ## demand response
 the electric grid needs to be maintained in a specific frequency band.
 This band is determined by the balance of electricity supply vs. demand.
 When supply is lower than demand, the frequency drops.
 Demand response is typically a coordinated lowering of demand to balance with supply.
 See also: frequency control